manekinekko/minecraft-openai/README.md

 # Minecraft OpenAI

-A proof of concept for controlling a Minecraft NPC using OpenAI.
+A proof of concept for controlling a Minecraft Non-Player Characters using OpenAI and GPT-3.

 ## Requirements